f4exb/sdrangel/sdrgui/readme.md

 <h4>2.1.
 Start or stop acquisition</h4>

-  - When a play icon is displayed with a grey background the device is not operational
+  - When a play icon (&#9654;) is displayed with a grey background the device is not operational
-  - When a play icon is displayed with a blue background the device is ready to start
+  - When a play icon (&#9654;) is displayed with a blue background the device is ready to start
-  - When a square icon is displayed with a green background the device is currently running
+  - When a stop icon (&#9632;) is displayed with a green background the device is currently running
-  - When a play icon is displayed with a red background there is an error and a popup displays the error message.
+  - When a play icon (&#9654;) is displayed with a red background there is an error and a popup displays the error message.
 An Error typically occurs when you try to start the same device in more than one tab.

 <h4>2.2.
 Record I/Q</h4>